 You don't have to run a marathon to see results, either.
-One study published July 2016 in Diabetologia found that when people with prediabetes (a precursor to type 2) did moderate-intensity exercise like walking briskly for 11.5 miles each week, they improved glucose tolerance by 7 percent.
+One July 2016 Diabetologia study found that when people with prediabetes (a precursor to type 2) did moderate-intensity exercise like walking briskly for 11.5 miles each week (that's a little over 1.5 miles a day), they improved glucose tolerance (how effectively the body responds to sugar) by 7 percent.

 "You should spread it over at least three days a week, with no more than 48 hours without activity, since exercise's effects on insulin sensitivity only last for a day or two," says Sheri Colberg-Ochs, PhD, an exercise physiologist and professor emerita of exercise science at Old Dominion University.

 Total beginner?
-Consider working with an exercise physiologist to come up with a program that's right for you (this is often covered by your insurance), Dr. Iafrate says.
-It's fine to start slow, with just five to 10 minutes of moderate activity until you can slowly build up to 30 minutes most days of the week.
+Consider working with an exercise physiologist to come up with a program that's right for you, Dr. Iafrate says.
+(This is often covered by insurance companies.)
+It's fine to start slow, with just 5 to 10 minutes of moderate activity per day until you can slowly build up to 30 minutes most days of the week.

-If you're no stranger to the gym, bring your workout up a notch by throwing in some interval training, says Jacqueline Shahar, MEd, a clinical exercise physiologist and diabetes care and education specialist at the Joslin Diabetes Center in Boston.
-This means intervals of high-intensity effort alternated with periods of recovery.
+If you're no stranger to the gym and feel comfortable doing so, bring your workout up a notch by throwing in some interval training, says Jacqueline Shahar, MEd, a clinical exercise physiologist and diabetes care and education specialist at the Joslin Diabetes Center in Boston.
+This means doing spurts of high-intensity effort alternated with periods of recovery.

-When researchers had people with type 2 diabetes do four to six 30-second cycling sprints followed by four-minute recoveries, they had better glucose metabolism in their muscles than those who just biked at a moderate intensity for 40 to 60 minutes, according to a study published March 2017 in the Scandinavian Journal of Medicine & Science in Sports.
+A March 2017 study in the Scandinavian Journal of Medicine & Science in Sports found it can has major benefits.
+In the study, people with type 2 diabetes who did 4 to 6 30-second cycling sprints followed by 4-minute recoveries had better glucose metabolism in their muscles than those who just biked at a moderate intensity for 40 to 60 minutes.

-If you're a novice to intervals, it can be as simple as throwing some hills into your walk or run, or picking up the pace for 30 to 60 seconds followed by four minutes at a more moderate speed.
+If you're a novice to intervals, don't worry.
+They can be as simple as throwing some hills into your walk or run, or picking up the pace for 30 to 60 seconds followed by 4 minutes at a more moderate speed.